Azure/aks-baseline-automation/README.md

 This section demonstrates the deployment of an application composed of multiple services by leveraging two options:
  * A CI/CD pipeline built using Kubernetes GitHub Actions.

  * A GitOps solution using [ArgoCD](https://argoproj.github.io/cd/).
-Note that we could also have used [Flux](https://fluxcd.io/) for this purpose, but using ArgoCD will showcase how an app team may chose to use a seperate tool for their specific workload lifecycle concerns as opposed to using the same tool as what the cluster operators use for cluster management.
+Note that we could also have used [Flux](https://fluxcd.io/) for this purpose, but using ArgoCD will showcase how an app team may chose to use a separate tool for their specific workload lifecycle concerns as opposed to using the same tool as what the cluster operators use for cluster management.
-The application [Azure Voring App](https://github.com/Azure-Samples/azure-voting-app-redis/) is used for this deployment as this application is quite simple, but yet demonstrates how to deploy an application composed of multiple containers.
+The application [Azure Voting App](https://github.com/Azure-Samples/azure-voting-app-redis/) is used for this deployment as this application is quite simple, but yet demonstrates how to deploy an application composed of multiple containers.
 In this case the application is composed of a web-front-end written in Python and a data backend running Redis.
 The application will be deployed using helm charts and both the Blue/Green and Canary release management strategies will be demonstrated.

-The application [Fabrikam Drone Delivery](https://github.com/mspnp/fabrikam-dronedelivery-workload/) is used for this deployment as this application is commonly used by other Reference Implementations, implements four microservices using different programing languages and only has 2 external dependencies.
+Not that this feature has not been implemented yet, see https://github.com/Azure/aks-baseline-automation/issues/27.

 ### Deploy the sample application using GitHub Actions